TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Conclusion

 \section{Conclusion}

-This work introduced \textbf{TraceCoder}, a unified framework for automated ICD coding that integrates multi-source knowledge with a focus on traceability and explainability.
-TraceCoder incorporates a dynamic multi-view knowledge matching module to personalize and align the most relevant external knowledge (from UMLS, Wikipedia, and LLMs) with the clinical context, ensuring predictions are grounded in reliable evidence.
-Additionally, a hybrid attention mechanism models interactions among labels, context, and knowledge, bridging semantic gaps and improving long-tail code recognition.
-TraceCoder achieves state-of-the-art performance on MIMIC-III and MIMIC-IV datasets, with ablation studies highlighting the importance of its components.
-The visualized knowledge matching and case study further demonstrate its interpretability and traceability, offering a scalable and robust solution for real-world healthcare systems.
+We presented \textbf{TraceCoder}, a framework for automated ICD coding that integrates multi-source knowledge with a focus on traceability and explainability.
+A dynamic knowledge matching module aligns external knowledge (UMLS, Wikipedia, and LLMs) with clinical context, while a hybrid attention mechanism models label-context-knowledge interactions, improving semantic alignment and long-tail code recognition.
+TraceCoder achieves state-of-the-art results on MIMIC-III and MIMIC-IV datasets.
+Ablation studies and a case study demonstrate its interpretability and traceability, making it a scalable, robust solution for real-world healthcare systems.